felipebocajr/felipebocajr/README.md

 - 🔭 Working as a Data Engineering.

-- 🎯 skilled in Data Science using tools like Python (including ML libraries) and Data Engineering.
-I Also have a good knowledge of Cloud providers such as Azure and AWS
+- 🎯 Data Science Background, with a focus on machine learning.
+I also have good Data Engineering skills, making use of Cloud providers such as Azure and AWS

 - 🌱 Currently learning machine learning tools, including NumPy, Pandas, Matplotlib, and more.
 ### About me: